tanaka774/puyo_mountain/memo.md

 - is throttle really suited for input handing??? specifically for rotate
    - need to check how delay time is handled
 - in debug, key is left to be held down
+- moving smooth horizontally is hard
+  - perhaps this isn't need to implement?
+- go rotate animation once
+- **separate actual puyo pos from actual drawing pos**
+- what happens if key input movehor and push by rotate happen at the same time